robjkc/robjkc.github.io/README.md

 ## Projects
 ***
 ### Ephemeral Environment Development Platform
-Led inititive to implement a **Kubernetes** ephemeral environment development platform at Digital Monitoring Products.
+Led initiative to implement a **Kubernetes** ephemeral environment development platform at Digital Monitoring Products.
 - **Evaluated several vendors** over a six month time frame in order to determine best platform for developers.
 - **Led meetings** with vendors and performed several proof-of-concept trials.
 - Created **white paper** for executive staff on benefits on Ephemeral Environments.